aragonzkresearch/nouns-anonymous-voting/README.md

 This function is used to tally the votes in a process.

-For the tally, all you need to private is the process ID of the voting process you wish to tally.
+For the tally, all you need to private is the process ID of the voting process you wish to tally (`-p`).

 **Note** That you can only run this command after the voting process has ended.
 If you are working on a local test net, you can mine these blocks by running `cargo run --bin mine_blocks` command.
 Note that 1 block is counted as 12